davidsvaughn/md2pdf/keep/x1-premium.md

 - **No explicit startup exit disclosed for any founder.**
 - Missed opportunity to bolster credibility through concrete past outcomes.
-- Potential investor skepticism around the CEO's general claim of being a \"serial entrepreneur\" without supporting specifics.
+- Potential investor skepticism around the CEO's general claim of being a "serial entrepreneur" without supporting specifics.

 Overall, the founders appear capable, but the absence of clear exit history reduces the strength of this category.